Skip to main content

 Darkrooms

-The Club has three fully equipped black and white darkrooms at Bowden Street.
+Situated above Studio 2 , The Camera Club has three professional black and white darkrooms at Bowden Street.

 Darkroom 4 - (Coming Soon)